vokaEntropy/vokaEntropy/README.md

 A frontend developer who has been developing in JS for the third year.
 He mostly uses React and TypeScript.

+🀄️ **What else does this developer do?**
+Translating Open Source applications into Belarusian.

 🌚 **How did I end up here?**
 I don't know, but thanks for visiting this repository.